Health and Happiness Tips: Priming, Negative Bias and Intention

 To start this week off in the best way, I’d like to focus on the idea of setting intentions and priming.

 Priming is where our brain has already started a particular way of thinking, which then allows us to process information through that way of thinking.
-We can prime ourselves negatively, and in fact the brain has a vast capacity to do this where we start to see trouble everywhere, and we can also use it for good…
+We can prime ourselves negatively, and in fact, the brain has a vast capacity to do this where we start to see trouble everywhere, but we can also use it for good…

-So the first thing you’re going to do is decide how do you want to experience this week.
+So the first thing you’re going to do is decide how you want to experience the next week.

 Which one from the list of examples speaks to you?
 But as it could really be anything, feel free to choose your own priming.

-Negativity bias describes how we are often negatively primed and pay more attention to negative things than positive thing.
-The amygdala, the part of our brain concerned with processing threats and fear responses,has a role in this as it is considered to have about 2/3 of neurons looking for ‘bad news’.
-Daniel Khaneman designed some experiments to see how we respond to negative and positive experience.
+Negativity bias describes how we are often negatively primed and pay more attention to negative things than positive things.
+The amygdala, the part of our brain concerned with processing threats and fear responses, has a role in this as it is considered to have about 2/3 of neurons looking for ‘bad news’.
+Daniel Khaneman designed some experiments to see how we respond to negative and positive experiences.
 He found that when people were asked to imagine losing $50 or gaining $50, they had a much larger emotional response to the idea of loss rather than gain, even though the amount of cash was the same.

-There are different pieces of research saying what percentage of positive thoughts are required to balance a negative one- some researchers suggest it takes 40 good reviews to outweigh a single negative one.
-But there is some debate about the precise ratio of the effect of good to bad experience.
-Whatever the number is, we’ve all had that experience where we’ve had some nice comments and one unpleasant comment, and that one unpleasant comment seems to connect us more strongly to the negative feeling the positive ones do.
+There are different pieces of research saying what percentage of positive thoughts are required to balance a negative one – some researchers suggest it takes 40 good reviews to outweigh a single negative one.
+But there is some debate about the precise ratio of the effect of good to bad experiences.
+Whatever the number is, we’ve all had that experience where we’ve had some nice comments and one unpleasant comment, and that one unpleasant comment seems to connect us more strongly to the negative feeling than the positive ones do.